-A study investigating the movements of bumblebee species in relation to hedgerows used an observational method to categorise bee movements as parallel, right angles, diagonal or irregular in relation to the hedgerow orientation (Cranmer et al., 2012).
-Such observations were taken along a transect at distances of zero, 10, 20 and 30m from the hedgerow face (Cranmer et al., 2012).
+A study investigating the movements of bumblebee species in relation to hedgerows used an observational method to categorise bee movements as parallel, right angles, diagonal or irregular in relation to the hedgerow orientation (Cranmer et al. 2012).
+Such observations were taken along a transect at distances of zero, 10, 20 and 30 m from the hedgerow face (Cranmer et al. 2012).
 Their method was adapted for use in investigating moth movements along hedgerows.
-As with the Cranmer study, points were chosen at different distances from the hedgerow (in this case 1m, 5m and 10m; Figure 1).
+As with the Cranmer study, points were chosen at different distances from the hedgerow (in this case 1, 5 and 10 m; Fig. 1).
 For the purposes of this study (due to the sheer volume of moths on some night), the orientation of diagonal and right angled movements were not recorded.
 Moth behaviour is affected by certain lights, specifically those at the ultraviolet and blue ends of the spectrum, so any use of normal visible light torches might affect the.
-A red light torch was chosen instead for this study, as it would be less likely to affect behaviour (Gilburt and Anderson, 1996; van Langevelde et al., 2011).
-Observations took place on warm nights (over 5°C), as Lepidoptera activity is known to be significantly affected by adverse weather conditions (Yela and Holyoak, 1997).
+A red light torch was chosen instead for this study, as it would be less likely to affect behaviour (Gilburt and Anderson 1996; van Langevelde et al. 2011).
+Observations took place on warm nights (over 5 °C), as Lepidoptera activity is known to be significantly affected by adverse weather conditions (Yela and Holyoak 1997).
 A total of 13 observation sets (observations at each of the three distances) were made over the months of May-July in 2011, 2012 and 2013.
-Each set of observations was carried out for 45 minutes, with 15 minutes spent at each distance.
-At least two observation sets were carried out on each suitable evening at different hedgerows, between the hours of 23:30 and 02:00 hours, weather permitting.
+Each set of observations was carried out for 45 min, with 15 min spent at each distance.
+At least two observation sets were carried out on each suitable evening at different hedgerows, between the hours of 23:30 and 02:00 h, weather permitting.

 Although many research projects have focused on movements of butterfly species, few studies have looked at moth movements.
 Mark-Release-Recapture experiments have frequently been used to analyse the dispersal of insects such as butterflies.
-This method has been adapted for moths, using light traps to capture and recapture moth species and study their dispersal around landscapes (Merckx et al., 2009a; Merckx et al. 2010a; Slade et al., 2013).
-This method could be used to investigate moth dispersal around farm landscapes, however it requires a large amount of human resources and has a low return rate (around 5% with regards Merckx et al., 2009a and Slade et al., 2013) and was therefore not chosen for this study.
+This method has been adapted for moths, using light traps to capture and recapture moth species and study their dispersal around landscapes (Merckx et al. 2009a; Merckx et al. 2010a; Slade et al. 2013).
+This method could be used to investigate moth dispersal Fig. 1 Numbers of observed moth movements at 1, 5 and 10 m observation points, parallel, diagonal, right-angle or irregular in relation to hedgerow face and percentages for each distance.
+Results from a total of 13 observation occasions across the study site from the summers of 2010, 2011, 2012 and 2013 around farm landscapes, however it requires a large amount of human resources and has a low return rate (around 5 % with regards Merckx et al. 2009a; Slade et al. 2013) and was therefore not chosen for this study.

-Statistical Methods
+Statistical methods

 The numbers of moths observed at each distance, and each direction were totalled.
 Analysis of the differences between groups were made using a Kruskal-Wallis test, due to the non-normal distribution of the data, and further pairwise comparisons were carried out between groups.
-All analysis was carried out in IBM SPSS version 21 (IBM, 2011).
+All analysis was carried out in IBM SPSS version 21 (IBM 2011).